thephez/docs-core/docs/reference/transactions-special-transactions.md

 *Added in protocol version 70213 of Dash Core as described by [DIP4](https://github.com/dashpay/dips/blob/master/dip-0004.md)*

-The Coinbase (CbTx) special transaction adds information to the [block](../resources/glossary.md#block) [coinbase transaction](../resources/glossary.md#coinbase-transaction) that enables verification of the deterministic masternode list without the full chain (e.g. from [SPV](../resources/glossary.md#simplified-payment-verification) clients).
+The Coinbase (CbTx) special transaction adds information to the {term}`block` [coinbase transaction](../resources/glossary.md#coinbase-transaction) that enables verification of the deterministic masternode list without the full chain (e.g. from [SPV](../resources/glossary.md#simplified-payment-verification) clients).
 This allows light-clients to properly verify [InstantSend](../resources/glossary.md#instantsend) transactions and support additional deterministic masternode list functionality in the future.

 The special transaction type used for CbTx Transactions is 5 and the extra payload consists of the following data: